Skip to main content

 The Best Pine Script Generator

-Let's be honest - Pine Script isn't going anywhere.
-TradingView's scripting language has become the standard for custom indicators and trading strategies, and for good reason.
-It's powerful, well-documented, and the community around it is huge.
+Pine Script isn't going anywhere.
+TradingView's scripting language has become the standard for custom indicators and trading strategies.
+It's powerful, it's well-documented, and the community is massive.

-But there's still that learning curve.
-Even experienced programmers need time to get familiar with Pine Script's quirks and specific functions.
-And if you're not a programmer at all?
-Well, that's where things get interesting.
+But there's a learning curve.
+Even experienced programmers spend time getting familiar with Pine Script's quirks.
+If you're not a programmer at all, the gap feels even wider.

 • Generate working code from simple descriptions